 If you are seeking U.S. citizenship through the process known as "naturalization," which includes submitting Form N-400 and attending an interview at an office of U.S. Citizenship and Immigration Services, you will need to be prepared for an exam covering U.S. civics and history.
 Fortunately, USCIS supplies a list of the 100 questions and answers.
 This list is also shown in Nolo's book Becoming a U.S. Citizen.

 However, since that book was published, and perhaps even since you began your studying, answers to some of the questions have changed.
 This is due to the recent swearing in of a new U.S. President and a newly elected group of people in the Senate and House of Representatives having begun their new term.
-Your state governor may also have changed.
+Your state governor might also have changed.

 To find the answer to the question of "Who is one of your state's U.S. senators now?" you'll need to check www.senate.gov.